JohnHuddleston/dungen/README.md

   * Currently only ASCII/CCSID 437 characters, but I'd love to switch to tilesets
   * The renderer uses GLSL shaders, that's an opportunity to get absolutely wild with the output
   * The shader will likely only be applied to the full screen output as a sort of post-processing step, so if I want lighting I'll have to work that out on my own (lighting system that can modify the output color of a character/the lightness of a tile)

+**Completed:**
+1. ~~Move palette definitions to a config file (RON looks nice)~~ ALL PARTS DONE!
+    1. USE HEXSTRINGS, bracket_lib defining RGBA as (f32, f32, f32, f32) with elements 0.0..=1.0 is, frankly, insane, and it looks AWFUL when cargo formatted.
+    2. The palette selected should be added to the World as a resource so that all parts of the game can pull from it.
+    3. Move to 16-color palettes ASAP so I'm not limited to FG, BG, and 2 accents for everything.
+2. ~~MOVEMENT - I need to get something simple in there, just move and get blocked by walls, this is important for the next item...~~ DONE!